inspireyc/Working-condition-identification-dataset-for-hybrid-ship/README.md

 ### working condition identification dataset
-- This dataset contains 98,143 data entries, and the classification of the data is completed through manual annotation.
+- This dataset contains 98,143 data entries.
 The dataset is saved in Data folder.